andyperlitch/skills-barchart/README.md

 Building the Project
 --------------------

-To build the dist files:
+To build the dist files, first ensure that you have done step 2 of "Running the Demo" above.

+Then run:

 ```
 npm run build
 ```

+This creates `dist/skills-barchart.js` and `dist/skills-barchart.d.ts`.

 License